 If you forgive yourself, accept your weaknesses and deficiencies, show yourself grace and mercy, not taking things personally, and talk to yourself with kindness, you actually practice self-compassion.

 6. Surround yourself with the right kind of people

 We are social and emotional beings who seek companionship.
-It’s crucial to have people around who lift you up, understand, love and support you.
+It’s crucial to have people around who lift you up, understand, love, and support you.

-Those you spend time with always have enormous influence, not just on your mood but on your whole life.
+Those you spend time with always have an enormous influence, not just on your mood but on your whole life.

 Surround yourself with positivity.
 Surround yourself with visionaries, positive thinkers, smart, hardworking, and kind people.